-Exchanges of RCR Notes.....
+Exchanges of RCR Notes Holders of Class 1M-2 and Class 1B-1 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa, and Holders of the Class 1B-2 Notes may exchange all or part of those Notes for proportionate interests in the related RCR Notes, and vice versa.
+Additionally, Holders of Class 1M-2A, Class 1M-2B and Class 1M-2C, Class 1B-1A and Class 1B-1B Notes may further exchange all or part of those Exchangeable Notes for proportionate interests in the related RCR Notes, and vice versa.
 Holders of certain Classes of RCR Notes may further exchange all or part of those Classes for proportionate interests in other RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
 Exchanges may occur repeatedly.
-Schedule I hereto sets forth the available combinations (the "Combinations") and characteristics of the RCR Notes and the exchange procedures and fees.
+Schedule I hereto sets forth the available combinations (the " Combinations ") and characteristics of the RCR Notes and the exchange procedures and fees.
 RCR Notes that are held by Holders will receive interest payments that are allocable to the related Exchangeable Notes, calculated at the applicable class coupon rate, and all principal amounts that are payable by the Issuer on the related Exchangeable Notes will be allocated to and payable to the related RCR Notes entitled to principal.
-In addition. all Tranche Write-down Amounts that are allocable to Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes (to the extent such RCR Notes have a Class Principal Balance or Class Notional Amount, as applicable, greater than zero).
+In addition, all Tranche Write-down Amounts that are allocable to Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes (to the extent such RCR Notes have a Class Principal Balance or Class Notional Amount, as applicable, greater than zero).
 Further, all Tranche Write-up Amounts that are allocable to Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
-If any Tranche Write-down Amounts are allocated to a Class or Classes of Exchangeable Notes on any Payment Date, the Issuer will owe Fannie Mae a Return Amount in respect of such Payment Date.
-To the extent that any Tranche Write-up Amounts are allocated to increase the Class Principal Balances or Class Notional Amounts of the related RCR Notes, Fannie Mae will owe the Issuer a Return Reimbursement Amount (without regard to any exchanges of Exchangeable Notes for RCR Notes), which will be paid to Noteholders as described herein.
+If any Tranche Write-down Amounts are allocated to a Class or Classes of Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
+If any Tra Classes Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1M- 2C, Class 1M-CH, Class 1B-1A, Class 1B-AH, Class 1B- 1B, Class 1B-BH, Class 1B-2, Class 1B-2H, Class 1B-3H and the Classes of RCR Notes (including Class 1M-2 and Class 1B-1) set forth on Schedule I hereto, as applicable (each, a " Class " and together, the " Classes ").
+Class Principal Balance The " Class Principal Balance " of each Class of Notes as of any Payment Date is the maximum dollar amount of principal to which the Holders of the related Class of